Frequently Asked Questions

 If I were to donate funds, how is my money used?

 All cash donations are used where they are needed most, between operations and program expenses unless restricted towards a specific project or program.
 Current Administrative costs total $148,000 and are supported by Habitat mortgage income and unrestricted funds.
 Costs for construction and home repair projects are supported through corporate sponsorships, grants, and other unrestricted funding.

 Can I volunteer even if I can’t build?

-Yes.
-Habitat needs volunteers to work on many tasks, including working on a committee tasked with running special events, selecting families, supporting families, providing coffees and lunches at the construction site or working in the office by preparing mailings and other specific projects.
-Call our office for more information at 419-353-5430.
+Yes, absolutely!
+Habitat needs volunteers to work on many tasks, including working on a committee tasked with running special events, selecting families, supporting families, providing coffees and lunches at the construction site, or working in the office by preparing mailings and other specific projects.
+Click here to volunteer or call our office for more information at 419-481-8100.

 Unfortunately, Habitat does not offer any temporary housing or any emergency housing.
 Our Homeownership Program is a process that one needs to apply for and the process can take up to 12 months.
 For emergency situations, we suggest speaking with United Way or Job and Family Services for additional resources.